albertionut11/unichess/README.md

 ### Chess Gameplay

-- Play chess against the Stockfish engine in real-time.
+- Play chess against other players in real-time.
 - Move validation and board updates using asynchronous communication.
 - Automatic response from Stockfish with best move computation.
 - Game state persistence using Django models and SQLite.